GoogleCloudPlatform/config-validator/docs/user_guide.md

 terraform plan -out=tfplan.tfplan
 ```

-To validate the Terraform plan based on the constraints specified under you
+To validate the Terraform plan based on the constraints specified under your
 local policy library repository, run:

 ```